Self-Supervised Classification Network: Abstract

 \section{Abstract}

 We present Self-Classifier -- a novel self-supervised end-to-end classification learning approach.
 Self-Classifier learns labels and representations simultaneously in a single-stage end-to-end manner by optimizing for same-class prediction of two augmented views of the same sample.
 To guarantee non-degenerate solutions (i.e., solutions where all labels are assigned to the same class) we propose a mathematically motivated variant of the cross-entropy loss that has a uniform prior asserted on the predicted labels.
-In our theoretical analysis we prove that degenerate solutions are not in the set of optimal solutions of our approach.
+In our theoretical analysis, we prove that degenerate solutions are not in the set of optimal solutions of our approach.
 Self-Classifier is simple to implement and scalable.
-Unlike other popular unsupervised classification and contrastive representation learning approaches, it does not require any form of pre-training, expectation maximization, pseudo-labelling, external clustering, a second network, stop-gradient operation or negative pairs.
+Unlike other popular unsupervised classification and contrastive representation learning approaches, it does not require any form of pre-training, expectation-maximization, pseudo-labeling, external clustering, a second network, stop-gradient operation, or negative pairs.
 Despite its simplicity, our approach sets a new state of the art for unsupervised classification of ImageNet; and even achieves comparable to state-of-the-art results for unsupervised representation learning.
+Code is available at \url{https://github.com/elad-amrani/self-classifier}. \keywords{Self-Supervised Classification, Representation Learning}